AndroidTinkerman/j7eltetmo-3.10.108-kernel/README.md

 I finally got my kernel image stable with no random reboots using GCC 8.x UBERTC: https://bitbucket.org/matthewdalex/aarch64-linux-android-8.x/src/master/

-EDIT the Makefile accordingly and set your environment up and you should be good to go. export TMPDIR=/path/to/sources/out make clean make mrproper make ARCH=arm64 CROSS_COMPILE=/path/to /toolchain/bin/executable (don't forget the -) j7eltetmo_defconfig it'll warn about dangling pointer in symbol.c, ignore it unless you know how to fix it. make Image ARCH=arm64 CROSS_COMPILE=/path/to /toolchain/bin/executable (don't forget the -) -j$(nproc) Image will be in arch/arm64/boot folder use stock boot.img-dt
+EDIT the Makefile accordingly and set your environment up and you should be good to go.

+export TMPDIR=/path/to/sources/out

+make clean

+make mrproper

+make ARCH=arm64 CROSS_COMPILE=/path/to /toolchain/bin/executable (don't forget the -) j7eltetmo_defconfig

+(It'll warn about dangling pointer in symbol.c, ignore it unless you know how to fix it.)

+make Image ARCH=arm64 CROSS_COMPILE=/path/to /toolchain/bin/executable (don't forget the -) -j$(nproc)

+Image will be in arch/arm64/boot folder re-use stock boot.img-dt.
+I compiled the dtb's that get built by these sources into a new boot.img-dt and did not notice any performance gain or improvement so it's up to you.

-Enjoy, this has brought new life to my j7
+Enjoy this, it has brought new life to my sm-j700t.

 BTW this is setup to have as little SELINUX/TIMA/KNOX/SECURITY as possible so you have to edit quite a bit of files to re-enable.

 I will not help you re-enable that functionality.